-Add shortcode for the used coupon to emails
+Insert shortcode for the used coupon to email template

-1, In the email editor, click on the (i) icon to open a categorized list of shortcodes
+In the email editor, click on the (i) icon on the top toolbar to open a categorized list of shortcodes.

-2, Look for the shortcode name you want to use by using the search box
+Look for the shortcode name you want to use by using the search box.

-3, Copy the shortcode and paste it onto the text editor
+Copy the shortcode and paste it onto the text editor.

 The shortcode will return the coupon code that has been used in that specific order email, which is SUMMER20 in the above case.

 Pretty much the same as how to add the coupon shortcode, you can add the checkout fields to the email templates easily.
-In the next steps, I have used Flexible Checkout Fields to create the custom fields.
+In the next steps, I’m using Flexible Checkout Fields to create the custom fields.